thehyve/metatree/tools/rerun-keycloak-config/README.md

 - A local clone of the workspace repository.
 - You'll need to have kubectl installed locally, and have management access to the cluster you want to run the Keycloak configuration job on.
-- It is useful, but not strictly necessary, to have the [Fairspace shell shortcuts](https://github.com/fairspace/fr-shortcuts) installed.
+- It is useful, but not strictly necessary, to have the [Metatree shell shortcuts](https://github.com/metatree/fr-shortcuts) installed.

 ## Instructions